 Long Beach, CA

-For more than 125 years, The Salvation Army of Southern California has provided services and hope to those in need from San Luis Obispo to Orange County and everywhere in between.
+For more than 125 years, The Salvation Army of Southern California has provided services and hope to those in need from San Luis Obispo to San Diego and everywhere in between.
 Internationally, it is an organization with a lineage of public service that dates back to 1865 and over the decades it has evolved into a social service provider with an unmatched scope and breadth.
 The only prerequisite for someone to receive assistance from The Salvation Army is need.
 Every year The Salvation Army of Southern California delivers enriching after-school and summer camp programs to more than 22,000 deserving kids, provides more than 700,000 nights of shelter for families and individuals facing homelessness and gives more than 1.1 million meals to those who would otherwise go hungry.
 When you choose to pay your birthday forward to a child from The Salvation Army, you are positively impacting not only that child, but the lives of a whole family who otherwise may have been forced to choose between having food on the table or purchasing a present for their little one’s special day.
 Please know that when you give to The Salvation Army you are helping the most people in the most need.
 Thank you for “Doing the Most Good” with The Salvation Army!